 What are the theoretical and political repercussions of education outside of a traditional classroom?
 Whether spurred on by a tidal wave of student debt, changes in technology, or new and nontraditional learning scenarios emerging from various academic disciplines, DIY education is … Continue reading “Educational Outliers Unconference”

 I just untied my copy of Critical Making, edited by Garnet Hertz.
 When I pulled it from the hand addressed brown paper envelope I was startled by its handmade, twine-wrapped beauty.
-It has the spirit of an old school … Continue reading “Untying Critical Making”
+It has the spirit of an old school zine, … Continue reading “Untying Critical Making”

 CUNY Graduate Center, Center for Humanities Apr 11, 2013, 6:30pm, room 9206 Education outside of a traditional classroom is on the rise.
 Again.
 Spurred on by DIY culture, a tidal wave of student debt, and changes in technology, new non-traditional … Continue reading “Experiments in Extra-Institutional Education”